History of the Coastal Resources Division

 The passage of the 1970 Coastal Marshlands Protection Act is one of the most significant legislative acts in Georgia's environmental record, and defines much of the history of the Coastal Resources Division (CRD).
 The act was born out of the State Water Quality Control Board's fight against a powerful corporation seeking to mine along the coast.
 The Kerr-McGee Corporation applied for a permit to mine phosphate in 1968, following two years of exploration along the Georgia coast.
 The application raised an alarm for those in the state who knew of the ecological importance of Georgia's marshes.
 This attention to the coast was due in part to Dr. Eugene Odum, a UGA biologist, and his brother Howard T. Odum, an ecologist.
 The Odums brought attention to the importance of the state's marshland ecosystem through their work at the UGA Marine Institute at Sapelo Island.
 Reid Harris, a state senator, wrote the Coastal Marshlands Protection Act in 1969, a year after he and Rock Howard of the Water Quality Control Board (predecessor to the Environmental Protection Division) ensured the passage of the Surface Mining Land Use Act, which placed controls on the manner in which mines were abandoned after the ore had been extracted.
 Harris saw that the push from a big industrial company like Kerr-McGee would not be contained by the Surface Mining Land Use Act alone, and knew that a mining operation of that scope would be devastating to the coast.

 In 1970, the Coastal Marshland Protection Act was signed by Governor Lester Maddox, with advocates for the coast, including the influential Jane Hurt Yarn, petitioning the governor for the bill's passage.
 Not everyone at the time held a favorable view of the bill, especially developers with an interest in building along the coast.
 The law, and the oversight of construction permitting along the coast provided by the modern CRD, have had a lasting impact on the conservation of Georgia's coast.
 Significantly, the majority of the state's barrier islands are under state or federal ownership and approximately 70 percent of Georgia's maritime forests have been preserved.
-The current CRD director, Spud Woodward, and his predecessors Susan Shipman and Duane Harris, are proud of the legacy of the Act and the CRD's efforts in ensuring the Act's measures are carried out.
-For, Woodward says, the coast "looks pretty much the way it did when we started; and there aren't many states that can make a similar claim.”
+The current CRD director, Doug Haymans, and his predecessors Spud Woodward, Susan Shipman and Duane Harris, are proud of the legacy of the Act and the CRD's efforts in ensuring the Act's measures are carried out.
+For, Woodward once remarked, the coast "looks pretty much the way it did when we started; and there aren't many states that can make a similar claim.”

 CRD employees circa 1980